Amir5470/NovaIPtv/README.md

 - Bring **sports interactivity** to the forefront by embedding scores, updates, and reactions directly into the platform.
 - Empower users with **custom themes** to make the platform feel personal and unique to their style.
 - Enrich entertainment with **real-world reviews, smart controls, and immersive idle-time visuals**.
-- Build <span color="blue">Nova IPtv </span> with a **modern, scalable architecture** using Kotlin and XML, ensuring long-term reliability, flexibility, and room for future growth.
+- Build Nova IPtv with a **modern, scalable architecture** using Kotlin and XML, ensuring long-term reliability, flexibility, and room for future growth.
 </p>
 ---